 In 2017, Northwestern undergraduate students worked on the projects you can read about on this blog at Argonne National Laboratory.
 The U.S. Department of Energy’s (DOE) Summer Undergraduate Laboratory Internships (SULI) program is one route to working at Argonne (or another national lab) over the summer.
 (Although other routes are possible to summer internships at the lab, this is the best one for undergraduates.)
-The deadline for summer 2018 is October 2 at 5 PM ET so now is the time to work on your application!
+The deadline for summer 2018 will be in Dec/Jan so now is the time to start thinking about applying!
+Watch this space for the deadline when it is announced.

 Participation in the SULI Program is a great way to get a taste of research and life at the national laboratories.
 You’ll meet national laboratory researchers and many other undergraduates carrying out research in many disciplines.
 Please apply to the SULI program through this DOE website link: